klaasnicolaas/Student-homeassistant-config/README.md

 | [- My TV 📺 is out of (own) control][tv] | Operating your TV via Google Assistant or Home Assistant |
 | [- What task do we do today? ✅][household] | Tracking household tasks with sensors and notifications |

-## Needing Help or Questions?
+## Need Help / Ask a question? :thinking:

-If you have a specific question about my configuration send me a Private Message on the HA forum, my username over there is **[klaasnicolaas](https://community.home-assistant.io/u/klaasnicolaas)**.
-Or send me a message via Discord, my username is there **Doc Master Nicolaz**.
-If you have found something incorrect, please submit an issue here on Github and I will get it fixed.
+If you have a specific question about my configuration send me a Private Message on the HA forum, my username is **[klaasnicolaas](https://community.home-assistant.io/u/klaasnicolaas)**.
+Or send me a message via Discord, my username is **Doc Master Nicolaz**.
+If you have found any bug or errors, please submit an issue here on Github and I will get it fixed.

 ## Links